segin-GH/TDD-4-Embedded/README.md

 The goal is not some esoteric or academic pursuit; it is a pragmatic technique to keep development going at a steady pace.

-## Introducing Test Doubles

-### Collaborators
-A collaborator is some function, data, module, or device outside the code under test (CUT) that the (CUT) depends upon
-### Test Doubles
-A test double impersonates some function, data, module, or a lib during a test the CUT does not know it is using a test double

-### When to use a Test double
-* hardware independence
-* inject difficult-to-produce inputs
-* speed up a slow collaborator
-* Dependency on something volatile (eg clock)
-* Dependency on something under development
-* Dependency on something difficult to configure

 #### Benefits of dual-targeting

 - When you try to run newly written software on your embedded platform you are tackling many unknowns simultaneously.
 A problem on the board, the microcontroller circuitry, or connectors can masquerade as a software bug; there if you can isolate your software before running it in your embedded platform we can figure out whether is the software the culprit or if it is a hardware issue.